-Gmail: Boost your productivity with these tips and tricks
+Boost your productivity with these Gmail for Android tips and tricks

 How to search in Gmail

-If you're like me and receive hundreds of emails everyday, it's no easy task to keep your inbox uncluttered.
-Thankfully, Gmail has an excellent search function that comes in handy when you're looking for a specific mail.
-You can search for mail received on a particular date, filter messages based on the sender, look through mail that only have attachments, and much more.
+If you're like me and receive hundreds of emails every day, it's no easy task to keep your inbox uncluttered.
+Thankfully, Gmail has an excellent search function that comes in handy when you're looking for a specific email.
+You can search for mail received on a particular date, filter messages based on the sender, look through mail that only has attachments, and much more.

 - Tap the Search icon at the top right corner.